totravel/minidocx/README.md

 ParagraphPointer para = sect->addParagraph();
 ```

-A single `ParagraphProperties` object is created for each `Paragraph` object to store formatting properties for the paragraph, such as alignment, outline level, indentation, and spacing.
+A single `ParagraphProperties` object is created for each `Paragraph` object to store formatting properties for the paragraph, such as alignment, outline level, indentation, spacing, etc.

 ```cpp
 para->properties().align_ = Alignment::Centered;